AdaCore/spark2014/lrm/source/packages.rst

    semantics, such as name resolution.]
 An Initial_Condition expression does not cause freezing until the point where it is evaluated [, at which point everything that it might freeze has already been frozen].

 .. centered:: **Verification Rules**

 #.
 The Initial_Condition aspect gives a proof obligation to show that the
    implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.
-[The Boolean expression of the Initial_Condition aspect of a package may only predicate properties of the state of the package specifying the Initial_Condition aspect otherwise it will not be possible to discharge the proof obligation by analysis of the package alone.]
+[The Boolean expression of the Initial_Condition aspect of a package shall only depend on properties of the state of the package specifying the Initial_Condition aspect otherwise it will not be possible to discharge the proof obligation by analysis of the package alone.]

 .. centered:: **Examples**